unit8co/darts/CONTRIBUTING.md

     - For [Black](https://black.readthedocs.io/en/stable/integrations/editors.html)
     - For other integrations please look at the documentation for your editor

 ### Developement environment on Mac with Apple Silicon M1 processor (arm64 architecture)

 We currently recommend to run Darts in an x_64 emulated environment on Mac computers with the Silicon M1 processor, instead of trying to install directly with native arm64 packages, many of the dependent packages still have compatibility issues.
 The following is a proposed procedure, if you tested other procedures on similar hardware and they worked, please let us know about them by opening an issue or by updating this file and opening a PR.

 Below are the necessary instructions to create and configure the x_64 emulated environment:
+- Make sure you forked/cloned the repository from Github as mentioned in previous sections
 - Start by installing conda with miniforge : `brew install miniforge`
 - Create the x_64 environment : `CONDA_SUBDIR=osx-64 conda create -n env_name python=3.9 pip`
 - Activate the created environment: `conda activate env_name`